 Suing a drunk driver and/or the host or establishment that provided the driver with alcohol can be a legally-complicated task.
 For a free consultation about the compensation potential for your injuries, call toll-free 1-800-278-9200 to discuss your case with Randy Sevenish.

 Attorney Sevenish was a police officer prior to becoming a lawyer, and he has more than three decades of experience in the field.
-Read more about our firm here on our Indiana personal injury website.
+Learn more about our expereinced team of personal injury attorneys ready to help you.